openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/02-creating-the-etcd-cluster.md

 Much of the information in this page of the web console is generated from the `clusterserviceversion` resource object for the `etcd` operator.
 This includes some instructions about using `etcd`, but more importantly lists the options you have for creating a new `etcd` cluster, or tasks for backing up or restoring an existing `etcd` cluster managed by the `etcd` operator.

-This highlights the important of the `clusterserviceversion` resource object.
+This highlights the importance of the `clusterserviceversion` resource object.
 It is required when wishing to have an operator installed into a cluster be managed by the Operator Lifecycle Manager, and have it available through the web console for developers to use.

 You can browse through the YAML definition of the `clusterserviceversion` for the `etcd` operator by selecting on the "YAML" tab.
 When done looking, return back to the "Overview" tab.